Can you take CBD oil on a plane?

 CBD oils and THC

 The main point of contention to consider when debating taking your CBD oils abroad is THC content.
-Whilst broad spectrum oils and CBD isolates promise 0% THC, since the market is poorly regulated, some products might not have been extracted properly.
-That’s why Vitality CBD provide independent batch reports here to guarantee your peace of mind.
+Since the market is poorly regulated, some products might not have been extracted properly.
+That’s why Vitality CBD provide independent batch reports here to guarantee you peace of mind.

 For example, in the UK the maximum levels of THC in the hemp extract are 0.2%, whilst in the U.S. they can reach 0.3%.
 That means that even if a CBD oil is legal in your home country, and legal in your destination, you still need to confirm that the laws follow the same guidelines.